White House yanks drug ‘rebate’ plan to ease costs for some

 The once-highly promoted plan from Health and Human Services Secretary Alex Azar ran into opposition within the White House.
-The pushback grew after the nonpartisan Congressional Budget Office estimated the plan would have little impact on manufacturer prices and would cost Medicare $177 billion over 10 years because it would lead to higher premiums subsidized by taxpayers.
+The pushback grew after the nonpartisan Congressional Budget Office estimated the plan would have little impact on manufacturer prices and cost Medicare $177 billion over 10 years by leading to higher premiums subsidized by taxpayers.

 “The Trump administration is encouraged by continuing bipartisan conversations about legislation to reduce outrageous drug costs imposed on the American people, and President Trump will consider using any and all tools to ensure that prescription drug costs will continue to decline,” Deere said in a statement.

-The administration’s about-face appears to be a win for insurers, employers, and middlemen called “pharmacy benefit managers” who administer prescription drug plans for large blocks of insured patients.
-It looks like a defeat for the pharmaceutical industry, which preferred the consumer rebate approach to other ideas that lawmakers are considering.
+Thursday’s reversal on rebates appeared to be a win for insurers, employers, and middlemen called “pharmacy benefit managers” who administer prescription drug plans for large blocks of insured patients.

+Shares of several big companies that manage prescription benefits started climbing early in the day.
+CVS Health Corp. and Cigna Corp. both jumped more than 7 percent, and UnitedHealth Group Inc. rose 4 percent while broader markets advanced slightly at the start of trading.

+For the pharmaceutical industry, it looked like a defeat.
+Drugmakers preferred the consumer rebate approach to other ideas that lawmakers are considering.
 Those include “inflation rebates” that drugmakers would be pay directly to Medicare if they raise prices beyond a yet-to-be-determined measure.

+“The administration has abandoned one of the only policy solutions that would have truly lowered what patients are forced to pay out of pocket for the medicines they need,” Jim Greenwood, head of the Biotechnology Innovation Organization, said in a statement.

-In a shift, Labor Department data show that overall prescription drug inflation seems to have stabilized in the past six months, with more monthly declines than increases.
-The White House credits Trump for that change, but independent experts say what’s happening isn’t totally clear yet.
+Labor Department data indicate that something different may be happening to drug prices.

+Overall prescription drug inflation seems to have stabilized, with more monthly declines than increases recently.
+The White House credits Trump for that change, but independent experts say the trend isn’t totally clear yet.
 The government’s inflation index for medications also includes prices for lower-cost generics, and most consumers are worried about high-priced brand drugs.

 Rebates are a largely unseen part of the complex world of drug pricing.